Museum of the Second World War: Reception

 The museum was criticized for what has been deemed excessive meddling by the Law and Justice party during its 2015-2023 rule.
 The new exhibits placed a high emphasis on the victimization of ethnic Poles during the war.
 Several of the original authors filed a lawsuit for copyright infringement when the exhibits were changed without consultation, which they won in October 2020.

 In December 2017, a group of five hundred academics signed an open letter that called the changes to the museum "barbaric" and part of an attempt to turn it into a "propaganda institution," while a government spokesperson defended the changes, saying the exhibits needed to be "corrected" and adding that "Some things need to be rearranged, which happens at all museums in the world.
 But it is also a Polish museum financed by Polish taxpayers.
 Polish people simply want the museum they have financed to tell their story, to refer to the Polish point of view.
 The museum is located in Poland and must answer to those who financed it."

 In June 2024, a few months after a new government had been elected to take over from Law and Justice and after Rafał Wnuk had been appointed as the museum's new director, a new controversy would emerge over changes to a permanent exhibition relating to German-Nazi concentration and death camps in which Law and Justice-era additions were reversed; these included portraits of Maksymilian Kolbe and the Ulma family as well as a portrait of Witold Pilecki, though an additional portrait of Pilecki that had been part of the exhibition since before Law and Justice came to power was left in place.
 The controversy was primarily fuelled by Law and Justice politicians such as former education minister Przemysław Czarnek and party leader Jarosław Kaczyński, though current Polish defence minister Władysław Kosiniak-Kamysz would also call for the reinstatement of information pertaining to Pilecki, Kolbe, and the Ulma family.
 A few days after the controversy began, the museum declared that, in light of an "authentic social need", work would begin on representing Kolbe and the Ulma family in its permanent exhibitions once more, albeit in a way that did not repeat the "inaccuracies and errors" of their earlier representation.

+In 2025 there was a controversy about a temporary exhibition "Our Boys" which focused on Polish soldiers that served in the Wehrmacht.
+The exhibit was created using German, Polish and local archives.
+The then President of Poland, Andrzej Duda, stated that the exhibition blurred the lines of responsibility of the perpetrators and was a moral provocation.
+There was a protest staged outside the museum by right-wing groups.
+The exhibition director Andrzej Hoja has gone on to defend the temporary exhibition, stating that the exhibition is not meant to accuse but to show the shades of grey.
+The museum has gone on to state it is not a political exhibition and state the aim of the exhibition was to acknowledge individuals within Polish communities.